geotom/geotom.github.io/newtest.markdown

 This is a test to see if github will run this through Jekyll and create html

-And to see if revisions made in github website are respected
+And to see if revisions made in github website are respected. *Result:* They are not.
+Only a push will generate pages